truth table: Binary Operations 2

 yes

-• safety with household cleaning products, if the inputs are
+• safety when mixing household cleaning products, if the inputs are

 • is bleach?